neutrons/post_processing_agent/README.md

 Specifying a directory or file will run all tests within that directory (recursively) or file.
 Specifying a regular expression using ``-k`` will select all tests that match the regular expression independent of where they are defined

+### Integration tests

+The integration tests requires activemq and the queueprocessor to be running, they will be automatically skipped if activemq is not running.
+This can be achieved using the docker-compose file provided,

+    docker-compose -f tests/integration/docker-compose.yml up -d --build

+then run

+    python -m pytest tests/integration

+after which you can stop docker with

+    docker-compose -f tests/integration/docker-compose.yml down

 Running manual tests for mantidpython.py
 ----------------------------------------